JJNod88/jjn-pp2-tbc/README.md

 bugs
 My three main elements of rock, paper and scissors were in global Lets. when i first began to create my code, i did not really understand where they needed to go.

+In my event listeners, i tested with console.log and it worked with a message.
+I then changed the console.log to a function, but nothing happened.
+fix: I hadnt actually created the function, so it was displaying 'theGame is not defined;